-How Obesity and Diabetes became Diabesity
+How Obesity and Diabetes became a Diabesity Epidemic

 After years of studying obesity and diabetes, researchers discovered that these conditions have a lot in common.
 They are both symptoms of the same underlying cause: dysfunction of insulin.
 Ethan Allen Sims, MD, and professor of medicine at the University of Vermont coined the term “Diabesity” in 1972 to describe the interrelationship between type 2 diabetes and obesity.
 The diagnosis of Diabesity does not necessarily mean the patient has type 2 diabetes.
 Rather, Diabesity describes a continuum of diabetes-related conditions, from minor blood sugar imbalances to insulin resistance to prediabetes to full-blown type 2 diabetes.